ewafula/OpenPedCan-analysis/analyses/focal-cn-file-preparation/README.md

   |----------------|--------|-------------|--------|---------|-------------|---------|
   Any segment that is copy neutral is filtered out of this table.
 In addition, [any segments with copy number > (2 * ploidy) are marked as amplifications](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/e2058dd43d9b1dd41b609e0c3429c72f79ff3be6/analyses/focal-cn-file-preparation/03-prepare-cn-file.R#L275) in the `status` column.

-* `05-define-most-focal-cn-units.Rmd` - This notebook defines the _most focal_ recurrent copy number units by removing focal changes that are within entire chromosome arm losses and gains.
+* **Not applicable for OpenPedCan** `05-define-most-focal-cn-units.Rmd` - This notebook defines the _most focal_ recurrent copy number units by removing focal changes that are within entire chromosome arm losses and gains.
 _Most focal_ here meaning if a chromosome arm is not clearly defined as a gain or loss (and is callable) we look to define the cytoband level status.
 Similarly, if a cytoband is not clearly defined as a gain or loss (and is callable) we then look to define the gene level status.
 To make these calls, the following decisions around cutoffs were made: